Revelation – The Book for Today

 How to Study the Book of Revelation

-In the book of prophecy we find numerous quotations from other books of the Bible.
-In fact, of the 404 verses in the Book of Revelation, 278 are either quotations from or allusions to other places in the Bible.
+In this book of Revelation, we find numerous quotations from other books of the Bible.
+Of the 404 verses in Revelation, 278 are direct quotations from or allusions to other places in the Bible.

-In the study of this book it will be necessary to let the rest of the Bible help us interpret its many symbols and cryptic images.
-As we saw just a few moments ago, (see questions 6, 7 and 8) the Bible is not of private interpretation.
-So all the truths of the Bible are open to those that search the scripture.
-Only as we understand and study Revelation in the light of what the rest of the bible teaches can we know the message God has for us.
-Jesus Himself used this method of teaching the Scriptures when speaking to His disciples.
+In our Revelation study, it will be necessary to let the rest of the Bible help us interpret its many symbols and cryptic images.
+As we saw just a few moments ago (see questions 6, 7, and 8), the Bible is not of private interpretation.
+Therefore, all the truths of the Bible are open to those who search the Scriptures.
+Only as we understand and study Revelation in the light of what the rest of the Bible teaches can we know God’s message for us.
+Jesus, Himself used this method of teaching the Scriptures when speaking to His disciples.

 - Where did He begin?
-With the Prophets, Moses and then moving forward
+Beginning at Moses

-- He expounded unto them all the Scriptures
+- He expounded unto them in all the Scriptures

-Answer: Beast with 7 heads, 10 horns, and it looked like different animals
+Answer: Beast with Seven heads, ten horns, and it looked like different animals

-NOTE: We will learn more about the beast of Revelation 13:1-5 in later lessons, but now you can see how easily the Bible explains the mysterious symbols that God uses in outlining the past and the future.
+NOTE: We will learn more about the beast of Revelation 13:1-5 in a later lesson.
+Now you can see how easily the Bible explains the mysterious symbols that God uses in outlining the past, present, and future.

-15. Have you already discovered, by studying this lesson, that the Book of Revelation will be an exciting book to study?
+- Have you already discovered, by studying this lesson, that the Book of